favicon

 Often lovingly drawn by children or throbbing with impatience in a lover's breast, this unusual muscle is above all an organ essential to our survival.

-So it seems crucial to understand the importance of taking care of them, and certainly not just when Valentine's Day comes around!
+So it seems crucial to understand the importance of taking care of them, and certainly not just on Valentine's Day!

 This article will focus on a specific aspect of this management: cardiac ultrasound.